AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 * `_defaultdocdir`
 Should always be set to `%{basedir}/doc`

-* `branchbase`
+* `branch`
-This is set to the `libraries` directory within the branch.
-For web applications (like Roundcube Mail) it would be set to the `applications` directory within the branch.
+This is set to the branch that the package is being built for, which will be either `local` or `stable` or `devel`.
+Generally the branch is defined by whether or not the `_local_build` build time macro is defined.

 * `pkginstalldir`
-Should be defined to the a vendor/package directory within the `%{basedir}` and is a first level sub-directory of the `branchbase`.
+Should be defined to the a vendor/package directory within the `%{branch}` and is a first level sub-directory of the either `libraries` or `applications`.

+* `ccmaddpkg`
+Should be defined as `/usr/share/ccm/bin/addComposerPackage`

+* `ccmdelpkg`
+Should be defined as `/usr/share/ccm/bin/delComposerPackage`

 ### The lower case thing